To Change the Church: Pope Francis and the Future of Catholicism

 Later in his book, Douthat comes back to the theme of the Second Vatican Council.
 When reflecting upon the question of how one could possibly “change an officially unchanging church,” he says:

 That’s the answer suggested by the experience of the Second Vatican Council, which in its ambiguities did not officially touch Catholic doctrine but certainly seemed at times to tiptoe very close.
 Nowhere was this tiptoeing more fraught than on the issue of religious liberty, where reformers wanted to accept and bless American-style church-state relations, even though the church had long insisted that governments should grant special privileges to Catholicism, with non-Catholic religions tolerated but not granted equal status. (p.
 101)

-It is in this depiction of some of the discussions during Vatican II that the reader might see some parallels to the two family synods that led to Amoris Laetitia, especially in light of Douthat’s own words: “Ever since, Catholics have argued over how much the document actually changed and whether its claim to continuity with past teaching was plausible.”
+It is in this depiction of some of the discussions during Vatican II that the reader might see some parallels to the two family synods that led to Amoris Laetitia, especially in light of Douthat’s own words: “Ever since, Catholics have argued over how much the document actually changed Church teaching and whether its claim to continuity was plausible.” (p.
+102)

 Douthat himself then draws a parallel between the Dignitatis Humanae discussion and the liberalizing efforts of Pope Francis, saying that a synodal process:

 … could also provide a mechanism for changing the church’s answers to some questions, since if the bishops were perceived to be speaking together, a pope could rely upon that consensus to shield a high-stakes move from criticism – in the same way, if not through the same process, that the 2,308-70 vote protected Dignitatis Humanae from its critics. (p.
 103)